PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-#Requires-Additions.md

 ## Specification

-1. `#requires` statements must appear in scripts above all executable PowerShell.
-Any `#requires` statement placed after any PowerShell code causes an unrecoverable parse-time error.
-This new restriction should not affect the usage of other comment-embedded directives or pragmas, such as `#sig`, linter directives or inline editor configurations.
-Specifically, the new `#requires` placement restriction must not interfere with Unix-style hashbangs (e.g. `#!/usr/bin/pwsh`).
-2. Any use of `#requires` in an interactive session causes a specific parse-time error to be thrown, informing the user that `#requires` may not be used in the interactive console.
+1. `#requires` statements appearing before any line that is not blank or a comment (i.e. any semantic statement) will generate a warning at parse-time about being hoisted to the top of the script.
+   Other comments, such as hashbangs, and blank lines preceing a `#requires` will not generate this warning.
-3. `#requires` can take an `-OS` parameter, with possible arguments being `Windows`, `Linux` and `MacOS` (and possibly some syntax for `or`-ing them).
-This check succeeds if-and-only-if the correspoding runtime PowerShell variable (`$IsWindows`, `$IsLinux` and `$IsMacOS` is true).
+2. `#requires` can take an `-OS` parameter, with possible arguments being `Windows`, `Linux` and `MacOS`.
+   Multiple operating systems can be specified by providing arguments in an array syntax, such as `#requires -OS 'Linux','MacOS'`, with the meaning of **any** of the required operating systems.
+   The check for a given operating system succeeds if-and-only-if the correspoding runtime PowerShell variable (`$IsWindows`, `$IsLinux` and `$IsMacOS`) executed on that system would be true.
    Requiring a given OS when the corresponding runtime variable is false results in a pre-execution error with a specific error message stating that the script is required to be run on a different operating system.
-4. `#requires` can take an `-Assembly` parameter, with possible arguments being exactly what a `using assembly` statement will accept.
-If a required assembly is not present on the executing system, a pre-execution error is raised.
-5. `#requires` can take a `-MaxVersion` parameter, with a major version and optional minor version, to define the maximum (inclusive) version of PowerShell it should run on.
-The version given does not need to correspond to any version of PowerShell, but will just be compared in standard lexicographic tuple order.
+3. `#requires` can take a `-MaximumPSVersion` parameter, with a major version and optional minor version, to define the maximum (inclusive) version of PowerShell it should run on.
+   The version given does not need to correspond to any existing version of PowerShell, but will be compared in standard PowerShell version comparison logic.
    Executing a script required to be on a version of PowerShell strictly lower than the executing version results in a pre-execution error.

 Finally, scripts with `#requires` in them should still be editable in contexts that do not satisfy their